-Existing Open Space: Open space includes uses such as parks, golf courses, natural systems and cemeteries.
-The Vancouver Plan contains policies to enhance and expand parks and open spaces to meet ecological goals and the needs of the community.
+Existing Open Space: Open space includes uses such as parks, golf courses, natural systems, and cemeteries.
+The Vancouver Plan contains policies to enhance and expand parks and open spaces to meet ecological goals and the needs of the employment, cultural, and entertainment activity for the city and region.